EmanuelGustafzon/escape-the-building/README.md

 - One feature that I would like to implement is a stopwatch.
 By using a threading timer the game can run at the same time as the timer and when the user has played a certain amount of the time the user fails the mission and needs to start over.
 - The game has a lot of potential to expand with more paths and tricky questions but in that case the user should not start from the beginning each time the user dies.
-- Usage of images would make the game more interactive and intresting.
+- Usage of images would make the game more interactive and interesting.

   ## Deployment